On this page:

-The Wright State Core is an integrated program of courses and experiences that provides students with the breadth of skills, knowledge and understanding expected of university graduates.
-A university degree goes beyond preparing graduates for a profession; it transforms their lives and their communities.
-The Wright State Core helps students develop the knowledge and skills essential for critical thinking, creative problem solving, meaningful civic engagement, multicultural competence, appreciation for the arts, and life-long learning.
-Wright State graduates will have the ability to apply insights from multiple disciplines to engage effectively with a diverse world.
+The Wright State Core is an integrated program of courses that provide you with the breadth of skills, knowledge, and understanding expected of university graduates.
+A university degree goes beyond preparing you for a profession—it aims to transform students' lives and communities.
+The Wright State Core helps you develop the knowledge and skills essential for critical thinking, creative problem solving, meaningful civic engagement, multicultural competence, appreciation for the arts, and lifelong learning.
+You will graduate with the ability to apply insights from multiple disciplines to engage effectively with a diverse world.

 University Learning Objectives

 Wright State graduates will:

 - apply the methods of inquiry of the natural sciences, social sciences, and the arts and humanities.

 - demonstrate an understanding of contemporary social and ethical issues.

 - participate in a democratic society as informed and civically engaged citizens.

 As a part of the requirements for a bachelor's degree at Wright State University, you must complete a minimum of 38 hours of course work in the Wright State Core prior to graduation.
 You should complete English 1100 and 2100 and the mathematics requirement by the time you have earned 45 credits at Wright State University.

 The Elements of the Wright State Core

 The elements of the Wright State Core are the foundational skills, the broad areas of knowledge and practice, and the global, historical, and cultural perspectives that provide you with the ability to negotiate your roles successfully and constructively in a changing world.
 Even more than in the past, graduates must be proficient writers, mathematically literate, and understand the methods of inquiry of the historian, the scientist, and the humanist.